kshedden/workshops/dair3/design/design.md

   of the factors that influence the power in any given setting.
 Often this comes down to assessment of the standard error for an estimator of interest.

+- As a basic example, the standard error of the mean is $\sigma/\sqrt{n}$, where
+  $\sigma^2$ is the variance and $n$ is the sample size.
+Based on this expression, we know that the only factors that determine the standard error for mean estimation are the sample size and the variance, and that they combine as a specific rational function.

-- Some of the factors that influence power are:
+- Some of the factors that typically influence power are:

   - Larger sample sizes almost always lead to greater power.
 In a multi-arm study, there are multiple sample sizes.
-While greater sample sizes in any group improve power, the smallest group generally has the greatest impact on power.
+While greater sample sizes in any group corresponds to improved power, the sample size of the smallest group generally has the greatest impact on power.

   - Greater scatter in the data (residual variance) almost invariably decreases power.
 Often, group-wise sample size and variance are inversely related to